decretist/Dissertation/Chapter4/visualization.md

 1.9022$

-The units of $\sigma$ are the same as those used to calculate the mean, in this case, the frequency of occurence of a word per 1,000 words.
+The units of $\sigma$ are the same as those used to calculate the mean, in this case, the frequency of occurrence of a word per 1,000 words.

 For the frequency of *in* in the first-recension *dicta*: